knnleow/nginx-php-selfsignedcert/README.md

 Docker nginx with php-fpm, self-sign-cert, ubuntu 16.04

 ## Note
-my NAS Crash few days back.
-Pending Power Supply replacement. will update the Dockerfile after Disk recovery
+my NAS crash few days back.
+Pending Power Supply replacement. will update the Dockerfile after Disk recovery.
 Good thing that come out of this.
-I learned to use github to store my configuration repository
+Learned to use github to store my configuration repository.

 ## Description
 A Dockerfile that installs ubuntu 16.04 with nginx 1.10.0, and php-fpm 7.0 based on